Business Administration (BUAD)

 BUAD 5080.
 Independent Study.
 1-3 Hours.

-Prerequisite: BUAD 5310 and Approval of Department Chair and Graduate Coordinator.
+Prerequisite: Approval of Department Chair and Graduate Coordinator.

 BUAD 5085.
 Special Topic.
 1-3 Hours.

-This course of faculty-led study is designed to provide graduate students exposure to new General Business topics and concepts in a course setting.
+Students explore new business topics and concepts in a structured course led by faculty.
 Variable Credit (1 to 3).

 BUAD 5310.
 Managerial Communication.
 3 Hours.